Overview

 So, there’s never been a better time to invest in an extension for your home!

-The recent relaxation of permitted developments means that homeowners are now able to add extensions without needing planning permissions.
+The relaxation of permitted developments means that homeowners are now able to add extensions without needing planning permissions.
 You can add a home extension or conservatory up to six metres, or eight metres if your home is detached, without needing to apply for planning permission.
 There’s very little standing in the way between you and your dream home!

 So now you know about the planning permission guidelines, but why extend your home?
 Here are 5 great reasons to carry on with new conservatory and extension plans this year.